nocobase/nocobase/docs/en-US/api/env.md

 ### DB_STORAGE

-Database file path (configured when using a SQLite database)
+Database file path (required when using a SQLite database)

 ```bash
 ### Relative path